 In 2015, Joey’s Tigris and Euphrates album was given the second place award in “Best Piano with Instrumentation” category in the One World Music Radio awards from the UK.

-Joey is a new resident to Bellingham, WA where she continues to compose for music production libraries as well as give concert performances.
+Joey currently resides in Bellingham, WA where she continues to compose for music production libraries as well as give concert performances.